hexojs/hexo-renderer-pandoc/README.md

 where `pagetitle` specifies a dummy title to make Pandoc happy;
 the actual title is handled by Hexo.
-And see the next section on Hexo Tags for the meaning of the `standalone` value.
+And see the [Standalone Value in Pandoc Filters](#standalone-value-in-pandoc-filters) section for the meaning of the `standalone` value.

 There exists another interface for specifying arguments prior to version v4.0.